 So is issuing the tickets for another year enough of a fix?
 Or does Madnick deserve a full refund?

-Here’s how I see it: If he paid American for the ticket, and then it didn’t deliver one, he was entitled to a full refund — not a ticket credit.
+Here’s how the advocacy team and I see it: If he paid American for the ticket, and then it didn’t deliver one, he was entitled to a full refund — not a ticket credit.
 But if he accepted the ticket credit, which he did, then he would have had to accept the terms, including all of the restrictions and the expiration.

-(Update: American refunded the ticket, but only after a lengthy and painful series of appeals to its executives, which you can read on our forums.)
+(Update: American refunded the ticket, but only after a lengthy and painful series of appeals to its executives.)